oreoshake/oreoshake.github.io/_posts/2022-02-16-the-perfect-guest-appearance-to-me.md

 ## Straight to business or for the memes

 I'm not even sure what my preferences are.
 I listen to a lot of podcasts.
 I have three separate apps that serve different purposes.
-Sometimes, I want to listen to the radio while writing a blog post.
+Sometimes, I want to listen to a figurative radio while writing a blog post.
 This set of podcasts is mostly news-based things, a handful of miniseries, a couple sportsball podcasts, and more.
-It's OK if I accidentally take my Aftershokz (sponsor me!!!), resulting in 3 hours of my playlist going unlistened.
+It's OK if I take off my Aftershokz (sponsor me!!!) without pausing, resulting in 3 hours of my playlist going unlistened.

 Other times, I want to carefully analyze everything said with my undivided attention.
 This can either be history, technology, or science-based.
 And no ads are allowed here.
 At all.